Maintenance of Accreditation Program for Guidelines Home Energy Professionals Project

 Description

-The Department of Energy is seeking proposals for the Maintenance of Accreditation Program for the Guidelines Home Energy Professionals Project, managed by the National Renewable Energy Laboratory (NREL).
-The primary objective of this procurement is to enhance workforce training and certification in the home energy retrofit market, particularly supporting low-income households through the Weatherization Assistance Program (WAP).
-This initiative is crucial for developing a skilled workforce in energy efficiency home upgrades, ensuring high-quality training and accreditation services.
+The U.S. Department of Energy (DOE) is seeking proposals for the Maintenance of the Accreditation Program for the Guidelines for Home Energy Professionals (GHEP) Project, managed by the National Renewable Energy Laboratory (NREL).
+The primary objective of this procurement is to enhance workforce training and certification in the home energy retrofit market, ensuring that high-quality training and accredited trainers are available to support the Weatherization Assistance Program (WAP) for low-income households.
+This initiative is crucial for improving energy efficiency in residential buildings and maintaining standards for training programs and certifications in the energy efficiency sector.
 Interested parties must submit their proposals by March 26, 2025, with technical inquiries due by March 5, 2025.
 For further information, contact Nancy Levit at Nancy.Levit@nrel.gov.

 Point(s) of Contact